IIIF/cookbook-recipes/recipe/0021-tagging/index.md

 ## Example

-Describe the solution in prose and provide an example.
-The example json document must be an external document, and imported with the following:
+In this manifest, we use the same photograph from the IIIF annual conference in [year] from some other basic recipes.
+The annotation to demonstrate tagging notes the statue on the top of a fountain, which in turn is a notable landmark of its city.

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" %}
+{% include jsonviewer.html src="manifest.json" config='data-line="64-84"' %}

-The direct link to the fixture is a useful convenience.

 ## Related Recipes

+* 0001
+* 0008 rights/required statement
 *

 {% include acronyms.md %}